 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On Monday of this week remember the Forty Martyrs of Sebastea.
-They are an appealing group because of their youthful energy and courage, and their unyielding faith.
+The Forty Martyrs of Sebastea are an appealing group because of their youthful energy and courage, and their unyielding faith.

 The story is well-known to many of us.
 The forty were brave and disciplined soldiers in the Roman army, and were sometimes referred to as the "Thundering Legion."
 They also were Christians.
 When a persecution of Christians began, the young men staunchly refused to deny Christ, even when threatened with being stripped of their military status.